Applying to Holy Cross

 Holy Cross is committed to diversity and welcomes applicants from all backgrounds.
 Qualified first-year and transfer students are admitted in September and January on a rolling admissions basis.
 Admission is based on each candidate’s academic record, application, personal essay, recommendations, admission interview, and test scores.

 Hellenic College Holy Cross Greek Orthodox School of Theology does not discriminate on the basis of race, creed, gender, sexual orientation, color, national or ethnic origin, marital status, veteran status, religion, age, or disability.
 We seek to provide opportunities and experiences for all students on an equal basis.
 Application questions marked as not required are used for summary reporting purposes to ascertain compliance with the college's guidelines only.
 These answers are not used as a basis for admission or in any discriminatory manner.

 Please read all of the information below and download the appropriate bundle of supplemental required application forms.
 Then click on the button below to begin the online application.

 All of the following are taken into consideration in judging qualifications for admission.

-In addition the above requirements, the following types of applicants must meet the requirements described below:
+In addition to the above requirements, applicants to the Seminarian Program must also submit the following: